tlverse/hal9001/paper/paper.md

 HAL regression model approximates the sectional variation norm of the target functional as the absolute sum of the estimated coefficients of indicator basis functions.
-The $L_1$ penalization parameter $\lambda$ can be data adaptively selected based on a cross-validation selector [@vdl2003unified; @vdv2006oracle];
+The $L_1$ penalization parameter $\lambda$ can be data adaptively chosen via a cross-validation selector [@vdl2003unified; @vdv2006oracle];
-however, alternative selection criteria may be more appropriate when the estimand functional is itself a nuisance component of the target parameter [e.g., @vdl2019efficient; @ertefaie2020nonparametric].
+however, alternative selection criteria may be more appropriate when the estimand functional is not the target parameter but instead a nuisance function [e.g., @vdl2019efficient; @ertefaie2020nonparametric].

 # `hal9001`'s core functionality